 One: You Have Too Much Money

 If you have too much money, you will not qualify for SSI.
 The limit is $2,000 for a single person and $3,000 for a married couple.
 However, you are allowed to spend money in certain ways, or put it in a trust, and then apply for SSI.
-See What Can Make an SSI Check Start or Stop
+Safe Ways to Save or Spend Money While on SSI

 Two: You Own Too Much Stuff

 You are allowed to own one car and one house.
 You must live in the house.
 If you are married, it is still just one car for both of you.
 You can also have as many ordinary household items as you want.
 Social Security does not say what they mean but “ordinary household items.”
 If you feel unsure, you can call and talk to your caseworker before making a purchase.
 If you have too many assets, you are allowed to sell something and spend money in certain ways and then apply for SSI.
-See What Can Make an SSI Check Start or Stop
+What Counts as a Resource for SSI?

 Three: You are Holding On For Too Long

-I once met a woman who accidentally had too much money one month.
+We heard from one reader who accidentally had too much money one month.
 She was afraid she would have to pay the money back, so she kept it… for two years.
 Disaster!
 If she spent the money, she would have owed one month back.
-Instead she owed two years back!
+Instead, she owed two years back!
 Don’t do this.
 Every month that you have too much money or assets is one more month that you will owe money back.

 Four: You Got an Inheritance, Lawsuit Settlement, Gift, or Other Money